 You’re welcome to share your views and experiences in the comments below.
 Are you comfortable leaving your family behind to go for work?
 How did it go for couples you know who attempted to live apart?
 Perhaps you feel I am wrong on this one, let me know.

 Hirwa G. Israel is a child of God, married to Damalie and blessed with two girls.
 His life assignment is to teach and disciple Christians to maturity, and to equip and coach leaders to accomplish God’s purpose in their generation.
-He serves as the CEO of The Hud Group Uganda and COO of YAW PERBI Executive Education.
+He serves as the CEO of The Hud Group Uganda and team leader of Pass On Leadership Africa.